What Are Three Major Fossil Fuels

 Coal

 Coal is primarily used for electricity generation.
 It is burned in power plants to produce steam, which drives turbines that generate electricity.
 Coal is also used in the production of steel and other industrial processes.
-However, coal combustion releases significant amounts of pollutants into the atmosphere, including carbon dioxide (a greenhouse gas), sulfur dioxide (which contributes to acid rain), and particulate matter (which can cause respiratory problems).
+Even so, coal combustion releases significant amounts of pollutants into the atmosphere, including carbon dioxide (a greenhouse gas), sulfur dioxide (which contributes to acid rain), and particulate matter (which can cause respiratory problems).

 Oil